LukasTsunami/TwoChambersAndAKaboom/README.md

 ## 📄 Licença

 Este projeto é apenas para fins educacionais e de entretenimento.
-Two Chambers and a Kaboom é um jogo criado pela Tuesday Knight Games.
+Two Chambers and a Kaboom é um jogo inspirado em Two Rooms and a Boom.

 ---